 - How Can I Stay Motivated?
 Motivation throughout both semesters of the homeschool year is a difficulty that plagues all of us.
 To me, it feels like something I’m either doing great with or miserably in need of.
 However, we do have some ideas for helping keep up the motivation!

 - How Can I Find a Routine Amid Health Issues?
-Many of us have begun homeschooling because of a health situation within our family.
-Whether your child requires lots of doctor visits and hospitalizations, or you as the parent struggle with health issues, homeschool may be your present solution.
+Many of us have begun homeschooling because of a health situation with one of our family members.
+Whether your child requires lots of doctor visits and hospitalizations, or you as the parent struggle with health issues, homeschooling may be your present solution.
 However, that doesn’t mean it’s easy to homeschool amid health issues.
 Here is a wonderful article with suggestions for simplifying your homeschool as much as you need.

 - What if I Miss Something?
 None of us want any lessons or students slipping through the cracks, and this can be a real fear for homeschooling families.
 However, there are plenty of wonderful homeschool programs to help eliminate the fear of learning gaps by providing a solid, thorough curriculum, like Time4Learning.